arushi-08/Kafka-python-client/README.md

  ## Demo: Real-time Calculation of Page Views of our website

  Problem statement: A real-time dashboard that displays the number of page views per second for a website.
-The website generates a high volume of page views, and you want to process them in real-time.
+The website generates a high volume of page views, and we want to process them in real-time.

 Setup: \